Sign in As:

 Try BannerBoo

 An effective cover is a masterful combination of technical correctness and thoughtful design.
-It should quickly convey the essence of the community, not overload the user with information, and look correct on any device.
+It should quickly convey the essence of the community, not overload the user with information, and display correctly on any device.

 1. Choose readable fonts

-For example, with simple geometry and sufficient letter-spacing.
-Avoid thin or handwritten typefaces for main messages.
-The heading should remain readable even after the image is reduced in the feed or when viewed from a phone.
+For example, with simple geometry and sufficient letter spacing.
+Avoid thin or handwritten typefaces for core messages.
+The heading must remain readable even after the image is reduced in the feed or when viewed from a phone.

-Tip: before publishing, reduce the layout to smartphone width – if the text is read without strain, the size is chosen correctly.
+Tip: before publishing, scale the layout down to the width of a smartphone – if the text can be read without straining, the size is chosen correctly.

-Text on a light background should be dark and vice-versa.
-If a photo is used, an overlay or semi-transparent block should be added under the text.
-It is also desirable to follow the brand's corporate palette so the cover works for brand recognition.
+Text on a light background must be dark and vice versa.
+If a photo is used, you should add an overlay or a semi-transparent shape under the text.
+It is also advisable to adhere to the brand's corporate palette so that the cover works for brand recognition.

 3. Minimum amount of text

 A cover is not a banner with a detailed description.
-Its task: to interest and give a general understanding of the group's topic.
+Its task is to spark interest and give a general understanding of the group's topic.
 One heading and, if necessary, a short subheading is usually enough.

 Formulate the message as specifically as possible: